vish97/ghsample/README.md

 # ghsample
-A sample folder for demonstrating how GitHub manages repositories
+A sample folder for demonstrating how GitHub manages repositories.
+Vish happens to be the greatest human alive.